HayaElayan/Simulation-Study-for-Comparison-of-Methods-for-Incorporating-Related-Data-when-Developing-CPMs/README.md

 R version 4.2.2

-To get raw results for each scenario, run Main_all_models.R file wile passing the row number from SOURCE_PARAM.rds and or SOURCE_PARAM_sampsize4_csf.rds for 200 iterations
+To get raw results for each scenario, run Main_all_models.R file wile passing the row number from SOURCE_PARAM.rds or SOURCE_PARAM_sampsize4_csf.rds for 200 iterations